jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory/curl-integration.md

-# cUrl Integration
+# cURL Integration
 ## Overview

-Execute a cUrl command, using the configured Artifactory details.
+Execute a cURL command, using the configured Artifactory details.
 The command expects the cUrl client to be included in the PATH.

 > **Note** - This command supports only Artifactory REST APIs, which are accessible under https://\<JFrog base URL>/artifactory/api/